Shady Acres Real Estate Guide

 Shady Acres Real Estate Market

-Shady Acres homes typically feature 2- to 3-bedroom floor plans, though bigger 4- to 5-bedroom homes are also available.
-Home sizes range from 1,000 to more than 3,500 square feet.
-Lot sizes are typically between 1,500 to more than 12,000 square feet.
+Most homes in Shady Acres feature 2- to 3-bedroom floor plans.
+Meanwhile, bigger homes have 4- to 5 bedrooms.
+These homes' sizes range from 1,000 to more than 3,500 square feet.
+Lot sizes are usually between 1,500 to more than 12,000 square feet.

 Shady Acres Houston Townhomes Sale Trends

-Most Shady Acres townhomes for sale are newly constructed, and prices can start at around $300,000.
-The most expensive units can go up to just under $500,000.
+Townhomes for sale in Shady Acres are mostly newly constructed and prices start at about $300,000.
+Meanwhile, it can go up to just under $500,000 for the most expensive units.

 Shady Acres Condo Sale Trends